 - The Shapella Upgrade was completed.
 It significantly changes both the execution layer and consensus layer of ethereum.
 Overall, the completion of the Shapella upgrade saw staking rewards withdrawn, but with little direct impact on ethereum prices.
 Our original estimate of a limited impact on prices in the short to medium term seems to have played out.

 - US DOJ to crackdown on crypto exchanges, NCET director says.
 The Department of Justice (DOJ) is targeting crypto companies that engage in crimes themselves or allow crimes like money laundering to happen.

 Summary of ETH Analysis

 The bottom line is that crypto, including ethereum, will remain under pressure.
-For ethereum, this means a breach of $1,000 is possible.
 The main near-term support would be Fed dovishness rather than any crypto-specific dynamics.
-We do not see this happening anytime soon.
+While this is possible, persistent inflation and a roaring economy make it unlikely.
 And for long-term investors, we still think some allocation to crypto makes sense – just like an allocation to equities also makes sense.
 But be prepared for weakness in 2022-3.